div1121/CSCI-3100-Project-E3/README.md

 * The player can see its name and score

 ### Leader Board
-* THe player can see the leader board of the score
+* The player can see the leader board of the score

 ### User interface
 * Our webpage uses the Bootstrap library to design the user interface.